 Sure, the more you write, and the more you can publish, the better off you’ll be.
 But velocity isn’t everything.
 It’s consistency that is key.

 We try to publish or update something on our big blog almost every day.
 But that’s an unrealistic goal for new bloggers, especially if you have a day job or don’t have help.

-On my newer, smaller blogger, I tend to publish once a week.
+On my newer, smaller blogger, I tend to publish once or twice per week.

 And I know many successful bloggers who tend to publish once or twice a month.

-Whatever sort of content schedule you land on, just strive to make it as consistent as possible.
+Whatever content schedule you land on, just strive to make it as consistent as possible.

 8. We learned how to properly format a post